hardwario/lpwan-protob-endpoint-example/README.md

 [![Twitter](https://img.shields.io/twitter/follow/hardwario_en.svg?style=social&label=Follow)](https://twitter.com/hardwario_en)

-This is an example HTTP endpoint for TheThingNetwork and CRA Czech Radio Communication.
+This is an generic example HTTP endpoint for The Things Network (TTN) and České Radiokomunikace (CRA).
 You can use also the CLI tool to just decode the HEX string.

 ## Download
 ```
 git clone https://github.com/hardwario/lpwan-protob-endpoint-example.git
 cd lpwan-protob-endpoint-example